ragsns/CFContainersHOL/exercises/ex5/README.md

 Scaling an application is relatively straightforward.
 However, it's really upto the application to exploit *scale out* by effectively using the multiple instances.
 A Queueing application for instance can *scale out* by adding more workers.

+Let's redeploy the application as we did in exercise 4 and not delete it (yet).

-First, let's scale down the application to 1 instance (if there are multiple instances) by using the following command.
+Next, let's scale down the application to 1 instance (if there are multiple instances) by using the following command.

 ```
 cf scale -i=1 pcfdemo